 - this is avoided by appropriate contouring of the plate;

 - iliac frx is reduced to the PSIS fragment;

-- insert two screws (3.5 cortical lag screws or 4.0 mm partially theaded cancellous screws) from posterior to anterior to maintain the reduction;
+- insert two screws (3.5 cortical lag screws or 4.0 mm partially theaded cancellous screws) from posterior to anterior to

-- generally two screws are not enough to control rotational forces, and hence a 3.5 reconstruction plate should be contoured and
+- generally two screws are not enough to control rotational forces, and hence a 3.5 reconstruction plate should be contoured

-applied to the outer Iliac table across the fracture site
+and applied to the outer Iliac table across the fracture site

 Percutaneous Screw Fixation of Crescent Fracture-Dislocation of the Sacroiliac Joint

 The Crescent Fracture: a Posterior Fracture Dislocation of the Sacroiliac Joint.